History Line Chatterley Whitfield

 In 1976 Chatterley Whitfield eventually closed and within three years the Mining Museum was opened.

 Visitors descended down the Winstanley shaft a drop of 700 feet and explored a series of workings at this depth.
 These workings were only a fraction of the total extent of Chatterley Whitfield.
 The Institute Shaft is 1320 feet deep and the Hesketh Shaft descends nearly 2,000 feet.
-Workings extended for miles and in the 1930’s were in the region of 50 miles.
+In the 1930 audit there were in the region of 50 miles of underground workings .

 Towards the end of Chatterley Whitfield’s last days it was connected to the nearby pit of Wolstanton via a 4 mile underground passage way.
 Wolstanton had shafts descending up to 3,000 feet and as it was the last working pit in the area, it was responsible for pumping.
 This had a direct effect on Chatterley Whitfield as it was high at 2,000 feet the pumping drained the ‘Higher’.